Choosing Public Datasets for Private Machine Learning via Gradient Subspace Distance: Acknowledgement

-Suppose we have a task that consists of a private dataset $X^{priv}$ and a differentially private deep learning algorithm $A$ that can leverage public data to improve model utility.
-We have a collection of potential choices of public dataset $[X_1^{pub}, X_2^{pub}, \cdots]$.
-We want a metric that can prescribe which public dataset to use with algorithm $A$ on the private task $X^{priv}$, in order to achieve the highest utility.
+Let's consider a private supervised learning task on a private dataset defined on a private data domain $\sZ$, i.e., $D^{priv} = (z_1, z_2, \dots, z_n)$, where $z_i \in \sZ$, with a differentially private learning algorithm $\mathcal{A}$ that can leverage public data to improve model utility.
+We have a collection of potential choices of public datasets $[D_1^{pub}, D_2^{pub}, \cdots]$.
+We would like a metric that, when computed for a public dataset $D^{pub}$, is well-correlated with utility when $D^{pub}$ is used as the public dataset with algorithm $\mathcal{A}$ on private task $D^{priv}$.
+This serves two purposes: first, it gives a quantitative metric that can formalize dataset similarity and suitability for use as a public dataset.
+Second, it may be useful in actually \emph{selecting} a public dataset for use for a particular private task, which is a critical hyperparameter.

 We present the pseudo-code of our algorithm, Gradient Subspace Distance (GSD) in Algorithm \ref{myalgo}.
 At a high level, our method involves the following two steps: finding the gradient subspace of the public and private data examples, and computing their gradient subspace distance.
 The algorithm uses the same model $A$ and a batch of randomly labeled data examples from private and public datasets.
-Following standard DPSGD, the algorithm will first compute and store per-example gradients from each data example, that is $G_{priv}, G_{pub} \in \mathbb{R}^{m \times p}$.
+Following standard DP-SGD, the algorithm will first compute and store per-example gradients from each data example, that is $G_{priv}, G_{pub} \in \mathbb{R}^{m \times p}$.
 Then it computes the top-$k$ singular vectors of both the private and public gradient matrix by performing singular value decomposition (SVD).
 Finally we use projection metric to derive the subspace distance $\boldsymbol{d}$ by taking the right singular vectors $V_{k}^{pub}, V_{k}^{priv}$ from the previous step.

 GSD is naturally suited to the aforementioned pre-conditioning methods.
-In each iteration, these methods project the private gradients to a low-dimensional subspace, which ideally contains most of the signal of the gradients.\footnote{In Appendix~\ref{appmoreexp}, we empirically reconfirm that using the top subspace of the gradients themselves contains most of their signal.} Since repeatedly selecting the top subspace of the gradients themselves is not a privacy-preserving operation, we instead choose a public dataset to use as a proxy.
+In each iteration, these methods project the private gradients to a low-dimensional subspace, which ideally contains most of the signal of the gradients (Section~\ref{sec:lowerdim}).
+Since repeatedly selecting the top subspace of the gradients themselves is not a privacy-preserving operation, we instead choose a public dataset to use as a proxy.
 Thus intuitively, a public dataset with a ``similar top subspace'' should be suitable.
 This is what GSD tries to capture, and the best dataset should be the one with minimum GSD.
+We provide theoretical analysis on top of that in Section~\ref{riskanalysis}.